See also Business Debt Capital5 - Canada Visa IN

 International students bringing their spouse or common-law partner can apply for an open work permit that will enable them to work both on and off campus, providing vital financial assistance during studies.
 Usually valid for the same length as their study permit, this type of work permit should help support themselves while studying takes place.

-See also Application procedures - Canada Visa IN
+See also Financing Business 4 - Canada Visa IN

 This approach aligns with the government's goal of building an inclusive and diverse Canada, encouraging those not traditionally employed to contribute to its economy and social fabric.
 However, some labour advocates have voiced criticism, stating that such efforts encourage Canada to rely on an underpaid temporary workforce and depress wages and working conditions across the board for all Canadians.